-Discovery offers unprecedented look at regulation of gene expressionJanuary 25th, 2013 in Medical research /
+Discovery offers unprecedented look at regulation of gene expressionJanuary 25, 2013 in Medicine & Health / Medical research

 (Medical Xpress)—A groundbreaking technique developed at the University of Virginia School of Medicine is allowing scientists to examine histone modifications of genetic loci – a process that regulates gene expression – in single cells.
 The researchers believe the new method will have broad applications for most biomedical areas, most immediately in atherosclerosis research.

 The technique enables researchers, for the first time, to analyze the process within the individual cell types that make up complex tissues, overcoming a major limitation of traditional analysis and offering unprecedented opportunities for understanding mechanisms that contribute to development of major human diseases, including cancer, cardiovascular and neurological diseases.

 The U.Va. researchers believe their new technique will have broad applications for most biomedical areas, including elucidating mechanisms that contribute to development of complex tissues and how cells that contain the same genetic material become different from one another during development.
 A particularly valuable feature of this new method is that it can be used to study mechanisms of gene regulation in single cells in fixed histological sections, including large archives of human autopsy specimens.
 Although the method was developed to look at histone modifications at single gene loci in individual cells, it can likely be adapted to look at any protein-DNA interactions.

 "It's extremely important to understand how one set of genetic material can be differently used by each of the many cell types that exist in your body – for example, what makes bone cells different from heart cells, tumor cells different than non-tumor cells," said Gary K. Owens, Robert M. Berne Professor of Cardiovascular Research and professor of molecular physiology and biological physics.
 "Our method is going to allow completely new approaches to addressing these fundamental questions."